 We are lucky enough in the United States that emergency response is fairly fast.
 However, it is far from perfect.
 If you are living with a condition that requires prompt emergency services to save your life, then it is important to understand your alert system options.
 This is where medical alert systems with GPS come in.

 By design, medical alert systems are faster than calling 9-1-1 for help.
-There are cellular-based medical alert systems with GPS that connect to cellular networks.
+There are cellular-based medical alert systems with GPS tracking that connect to cellular networks.
 These come in wearable or portable devices that have some form of panic button function.
 Since they utilize GPS, they also serve as location trackers.

 How do Medical Alert Systems with GPS Work?